nagashree-angadi/webex-contact-center-provider-sample-code/mTLSAuthentication.md

 # mTLS (Mutual TLS) authentication
 mTLS (Mutual TLS) is an extension of TLS (Transport Layer Security) that ensures both the `Webex CCAI` (client) and `Dialog Connector` (server) authenticate each other during communication.
 Unlike standard TLS, which only authenticates the `Dialog Connector` to the `Webex CCAI`, mTLS requires both parties to present and validate certificates, providing bidirectional authentication. mTLS is used in this scenario to ensure secure communication and mutual authentication between the `Dialog Connector` and the `Webex CCAI`.
+This is an optional transport-layer security mechanism supported by `Wexcc CCAI` platform.
+This doesn't eliminate the need for creation of datasource and using JWTs.

-Currently available for the following features,
+This optional authentication method is currently available for the following features,
 - Bring Your Own Virutal Agent
 - Media Forking